Skilled Worker Canada List (NOC): Latest Experts List 2026

 • Carpenters (NOC 7271)

-In-demand Jobs by Province: Opportunities for Skilled Workers Across Canada
+In-demand Jobs by Province: Opportunities for Skilled Workers Across Canada in 2026

 Different Canadian provinces and territories have in-demand occupations that are unique to the province or territory; because of this, each province/territory has its own labour market needs.
 Understanding these differences may also be a way for skilled workers to target the regions which need their skills most.